 PBGC receives no funds from general tax revenues.
 Operations are financed by insurance premiums set by Congress and paid by sponsors of defined benefit plans, investment income, assets from pension plans trusteed by PBGC, and recoveries from the companies formerly responsible for the plans.

 PBGC’s investment policy is established by the agency’s Board of Directors, which is comprised of the Secretaries of Labor, Treasury, and Commerce.
 Currently, the Board has established an investment policy that requires the following asset allocations: 30 percent for equities and other non-fixed instruments, and 70 percent for fixed income.
 This strategy permits an allocation range of plus or minus 5 percent.
 This investment policy was approved by PBGC’s Board at the October 13, 2015 Board meeting.

-- The Single-Employer Program protects about 30 million workers and retirees in over 22,000 pension plans.
+- The single-employer program protects about 26.2 million workers and retirees in about 23,400 pension plans.

 PBGC reviews your plan's records to determine what benefits each person will receive.
 To ensure PBGC has the correct information, we will ask you to complete an information form.